treyescan/dynamic-aoi-toolkit/README.md

 pip3 install -m requirements.txt
 ```

+After that, make sure to copy `__constants.example.py` to `__constants.py` and change the parameters to your needs.
+Change the variable `data_folder` to point to the data folder as outlined [here](#1-data-structure-data-folder).

 ## Task Preparation

 In order to use this toolkit, a task video must be prepared.
 Videos can be created in any video dimensions, resolution and frame rate.
-Just make sure to change the values for `total_surface_width`, `total_surface_height` and `frame_rate` in [__constants.py](/__constants.py).
+Just make sure to change the values for `total_surface_width`, `total_surface_height` and `frame_rate` in [\_\_constants.py](/__constants.py).
 The distance from eyes to screen: `distance_to_screen` and resolution of the screens: `ppi` should also be entered.

 When preparing the task video, make sure to place apriltags on the borders of the video. `border_apriltags.py` can be used for this purpose ([5.
 Apriltags overlay on video](#5-apriltags-overlay-on-video)).
 The appearance of these apriltags marks the beginning of the task as the dummy surface in Pupil Capture.
 This should be defined in Pupil Capture.

 Screen surfaces should also be defined in Pupil Labs Capture.
 The number of surfaces and the x-coordinate bounds of the surfaces can be entered in `__constants.py`.
 This information is necessary when combining the surface files to one gaze position file in [AOI Hit detection](#4-aoi-hit-detection).